Germany–Sweden relations: Post-war period

+High level visits

-In 2012 Fredrik Reinfeldt was a guest of Chancellor Angela Merkel.
+In 2012, Fredrik Reinfeldt was a guest of Chancellor Angela Merkel.
 In May 2012 the German federal president Gauck visited Sweden at his trip.
-At autumn 2012 the federal ministers Wolfgang Schäuble and Thomas de Maizière went to Sweden, and in January 2017 Chancellor Angela Merkel visited Prime Minister Stefan Löfven.
+At autumn 2012 the federal ministers Wolfgang Schäuble and Thomas de Maizière went to Sweden, and in January 2017, Chancellor Angela Merkel visited Prime Minister Stefan Löfven.

 Economic relations

 On the one hand the main supplier country of Sweden is Germany.
 The amount of Sweden's imports from Germany is about 17.3 percent, from Norway about 8.7 percent and from Denmark about 8.4 percent.

 On the other hand, one of the main customer countries of Sweden is Germany.
 Sweden exports most of their products to Norway.
 But Germany is with an amount of 9.8 percent in the lead of Sweden's customer countries.
 In year 2012 Germany imported goods from Sweden in the amount of 13 billion Euros.

 Among the products which Sweden exports to Germany are pharmaceutical products (18.2%), paper and paperboard (18.3%), metals (12.5%), machines (8.8%), automobiles and automobile particles (7.7%), mineral ores (6.3%) and chemical products (4.6%).

 18.2 percent of the total German exports to Sweden are automobiles and automobile particles, 14.5 percent machines, 9.5 percent EDP-appliances, 8.5 percent chemical products, 7.7 percent electrical equipment and 6.5 percent metals.

 The stock of the foreign direct investments of Sweden in Germany was around 15.243 Million Euros in year 2009, around 16.146 million Euros in year 2010 and around 16.183 Million Euros in year 2011.

 The stock of German foreign direct investments in Sweden was higher.
 The stock was around 16.336 million Euros in year 2009, around 20.096 million Euros in year 2010 and around 26.027 million Euros in year 2011.

 The number of the engagement of German companies in Sweden is about 870, with about 50.000 employees and estimated annual sales around 30 milliard euros.
 Regional focus areas are Stockholm, Göteborg and Malmö.